Chairman, TBWA\MEDIA ARTS LAB

 Lee’s goal for TBWA is for the agency to become artists in all media, and create ideas that can orchestrate and define how brands behave in the world.

-Lee joined Chiat\Day during its humble beginnings at a hotel in downtown Los Angeles, and since then the agency has grown to be one of the 10 largest global networks and is without dispute one of the most innovative and awarded agency networks in the world.
+Since he began with Chiat\Day and its humble beginnings at a hotel in downtown Los Angeles, the agency has grown to be one of the ten largest global networks and is without dispute one of the most innovative and awarded agency networks in the world.

-A member of the One Club Hall of Fame, the Art Directors Hall of Fame and the Museum of Modern Art’s Advertising Hall of Fame, Lee was also honored by the CLIO Awards with a Lifetime Achievement award.
+Lee Clow is a member of the One Club Hall of Fame, the Art Directors Hall of Fame, and the Museum of Modern Art’s Advertising Hall of Fame, and has been honored by the Clios with a Lifetime Achievement Award.